Back to California

 Terms To Know

-A car that is at least 35 years old, mainly used for display or preservation, not as a regular ride.
+A car that is at least 35 years old and mainly used for shows, parades, charitable functions, historical exhibitions, or similar events, not as daily transportation.

-An inspection to make sure cars meet clean air standards.
+An inspection to ensure a vehicle meets clean air standards.

 Limits and Unknowns